 till he shows us his mercy.

 I recently spent a week with my daughter and her family.
-They have a couple of indoor dogs, including a 3 year old chocolate lab.
+They have a couple of indoor dogs, including a 3-year-old chocolate lab.
 I know little about dogs, especially labs.
-But apparently they love being around people.
-Even people like me that show them little attention.
-If I was downstairs, more often than not he was laying down at my feet.
+But apparently, they love being around people.
+Even people like me, who show them little attention.
+If I was downstairs, more often than not, he was laying down at my feet.
 And if I was active, his eyes were fixed on me.
 I guess hoping that I would drop something or otherwise show him some love.
-It was kind of cute, and spoke to me about this passage.
+It was kind of cute and spoke to me about this passage.

 Lifting Our Eyes to the Lord